conda/conda-dot-org/CONTRIBUTING.md

 #### 5. Pushing your changes to GitHub

-Once that runs, you can "push" these changes to GitHub by running the following command:
+Once that runs, you can "push" these changes to GitHub.

+The first time you push your changes, you will need to specify your upstream branch by running the following command:

 ```
-git push
+git push -set-upstream my-new-constribution
 ```
+> **Note**
+> Any further push commands will only need to be ```git push``.

-The first time you do this, the output of this command always includes a link you can use to open a pull request.
+The output of your first push command always includes a link you can use to open a pull request.
 Click this link to open a pull request against the main branch in the conda-dot-org repository.
 On the pull request creation form, always be sure that the "base" branch is the "main" branch for conda-dot-org.

 That completes the entire workflow for submitting new changes.
 After you submit your pull request, we will try our best to review it in a timely manner.
-If you need to make any more edits or changes based on these reviews, you will just need to repeat steps four and five.
+If you need to make any more edits or changes based on these reviews, repeat steps four and five (but using ```git push``` only to push any more changes).

 ## Setting up a local version of the site